Tosin-webdev/eks-cluster-terraform/README.md

   }
 }
 ```
-Here the terrafomr configuration defines Amazon EKS cluster using a module from the terraform AWS module library.
+Here the terraform configuration defines Amazon EKS cluster using a module from the terraform AWS module library.
 I has the name `my-app-eks-cluster.`.
 The `cluster_endpoint_public_access  = true
 ` allows the API server endpoint to be accessible from the internet.
 Then the subnet_ids with the vpc id are being referenced from the VPC module we created earlier. the `eks_managed_node_group_defaults` specifies the default configuration for EKS-managed node groups.
 I also set the ami_type to amazon linux 2. and the instance type to t3.medium
 Lastly the node group consist of:
 - `min_size`: The minimum number of instances in the node group.
 Here it's set to 3.
 - `max_size`: The maximum number of instances in the node group.
 Here it's set to 6.
 - `desired_size`: The desired number of instances in the node group.
 Here it's set to 3.

 ### Step 4 provision your infrastructure